Jeihunn/django-custom-slugfield/README.md

 ## 🛠️ Usage

 1. Add the field to your project:
-    To use the CustomSlugField class provided by the django-custom-slug-field package, you need to add it to a file in your project.
-You can name this file anything you like, for example, fields.py:
+    To use the CustomSlugField class provided by the django-custom-slug-field repo, you need to add it to a file in your project.
+You can name this file anything you like, for example, `services/fields.py`:

     ```python
     import uuid